Nation of Islam: Relationship to Christianity and Islam

 The flag of the Nation of Islam is a white crescent and star on a red background.
-The group calls this flag, which is based on that of Turkey, "the national".
+The group calls its flag, which is based on that of Turkey, "the national".

-The NOI is influenced by Christianity and Islam although offers profoundly different interpretations of their central scriptures, the Bible and the Quran; it has no holy text of its own.

-Having arisen from within the Christian-majority United States, the Nation denigrates Christianity, presenting it as a tool of white supremacy.
-For the group—whose members are commonly called "Black Muslims"—their Islamic identity offers an alternative to mainstream, Christian-dominated American culture.
+The NOI has no holy text of its own.
+Instead, it draws on the Christian Bible and the Quran yet provides profoundly different interpretations of these scriptures compared to those typically found in normative Christianity and Islam.
+Having arisen within the Christian-majority United States, the Nation condemns Christianity, presenting it as a tool of white supremacy.
+To the group, whose members are commonly called "Black Muslims", their identification with Islam provides an alternative to mainstream, Christian-dominated American culture.

-In describing itself as Islamic the NOI seeks to reclaim what it regards as the historic Muslim identity of the African American people, with the group's second leader, Elijah Muhammad, stating that "Islam is the natural religion of the Black Nation."
-The Nation sees itself as part of the Islamic world, and Islamic elements in its practices include the use of the Arabic language, prayers five times a day, and the adoption of a flag based on that of Muslim-majority Turkey.
+In describing itself as Islamic, the NOI seeks to reclaim what it regards as the historic Muslim identity of the African American people.
+The group's second leader, Elijah Muhammad, argued that "Islam is the natural religion of the Black Nation."
+The NOI views itself as part of the Islamic world, and incorporates Islamic elements into its practices, including the liturgical use of Arabic, the recitation of —the obligatory prayer services recited by Muslims—five times daily, and the adoption of a flag based on that of Muslim-majority Turkey.

-Despite this, the Nation has little in common with mainstream forms of Islam.
-It does not adhere to the Five Pillars of Islam, makes claims about the nature of God and the afterlife which differ fundamentally from Muslim teaching, and does not accept the standard Islamic belief that the Arabian religious leader Muhammad was God's final and most important messenger.
+Despite this, the Nation has little in common with mainstream Islam.
+Its claims about the nature of God and the afterlife differ fundamentally from Muslim teaching; similarly, it does not accept the standard Islamic belief that the Arabian religious leader Muhammad was God's final and most important messenger.
 Although using standard Islamic terms, it gives these completely different meanings to those understood by most Muslims.
 Mainstream Muslims generally see the NOI as a movement that selectively adopts Islamic ideas but is not truly Islamic.
 From mainstream Islamic perspectives, its teachings are heretical, with its theology being shirk (blasphemy).
-Accordingly, some scholars of religion have characterised it as "quasi-Islamic", or referred to it as "Fardian Islam", "pseudo-Islam", or "nontraditional Islam".
+Accordingly, some scholars of religion have characterized it as "quasi-Islamic", or referred to it as "Fardian Islam", "pseudo-Islam", or "nontraditional Islam".

 History

 Background

 Islam existed in North America prior to the formation of the United States.
 African Muslims were among the Spanish expeditions that explored the continent during the early modern period, and were also among the enslaved people transported there via the Atlantic slave trade of the 16th to 19th centuries.
-It is estimated that, at the time of the American Revolution in the 1760s–80s, approximately 15 percent of enslaved Africans and African Americans in the new United States were Muslim.
-Although Islam probably died out among the African American community over subsequent generations, this historical association influenced the emergence of groups like the NOI in the early 20th century.
+Although Islam died out among African Americans in the generations following the American Revolution, this historical association influenced the emergence of groups like the NOI in the early 20th century.